 Chart 2 shows the number of substantiated Public Trust complaints following the file investigation and concluding review by the Office of the Police Complaint Commissioner ("OPCC").
 As some of the 2022 Public Trust complaint files are still active and/or open before the OPCC, the substantiated file status may change on their conclusion.
-The Transit Police has recorded 15 substantiated Public Trust Complaints between 2018 and 2023.
-To date, there has been no substantiated Public Trust Complaints for 2023.
+The Transit Police has recorded 12 substantiated Public Trust Complaints between 2019 and 2023.
+To date, there has been one substantiated Public Trust Complaint for 2023.